passcert-project/server/SETUP.md

 **Note 2:** you will need the `SA_PASSWORD` you set here for the connection string in your user secrets (see below).

-The SQL server should be running smoothly. :hooray:
+The SQL server should be running smoothly. :tada:

 # Server